legomb/cookiecutter-template-architecture/README.md

-# Cookiecutter templates
+# Architecture Cookiecutter template

-Repository of cookiecutter templates.
+Cookiecutter template for an architecture project.